adithyab94/esp32s3_micropython/README.md

 # MICROPYTHON LSTM EXAMPLE

-This example demonstrates how to run SOC and SOH estimation using LSTM network and micropython on esp32.
+This example demonstrates how to estimate state of health and state of chrage of a Li-ion battery using LSTM and micropython on esp32.

 ## Prerequisites